Dr Fola Adeleke

 Living in: Johannesburg, South Africa

-Fola Adeleke is a South African trained lawyer whose work focuses on international economic law and human rights, corporate transparency, open government and accountability within the extractive industry.
+Fola Adeleke is head of research in the Mandela Institute at the University of Witwatersrand. he is a South African trained lawyer whose work focuses on international economic law and human rights, corporate transparency, open government and accountability within the extractive industry.
 Prior to joining the South African Human Rights Commission as the Head of Research, Fola was a Clinical Advocacy Fellow at Harvard Law School supervising clinical projects on business and human rights.
 Fola was also a Fulbright visiting scholar with the Center for Sustainable Investment at Columbia University.
 He clerked at the Supreme Court of Appeal, South Africa, and worked at the Open Democracy Advice Centre, where his human rights work spanned across Africa.

 He once served as the country researcher for the Open Government Partnership Independent Reporting Mechanism in South Africa and was part of an expert group reviewing the African Union’s Declaration of Principles on Freedom of Expression in Africa.
 Fola has also produced research for the Carter Center, the Open Society Foundation and the World Bank.